 At Banner Jones, our team of compassionate Employment Law specialists, have a wealth of experience in dealing with all aspects of employment law including redundancy, discrimination at work and unfair dismissal.
 We are available now to support you and ensure that you find and achieve the outcome you want.

 Our friendly and compassionate team are here to help.
-We are available by phone, email or video call.
+We are available by phone, email , video call and our offices are all now open for appointments should you wish to speak with us face to face.
 Contact us today in confidence for a no obligation initial discussion about your situation and how we can help

 We can help you with:

 With the Covid-19 vaccine fast being rolled out across the country and all over 18’s to be offered a first dose by the end of June 2021, the Government has now mandated that all people working in elderly care MUST be vaccinated in order to continue to do this work.
 The new legislation, which is subject to Parliamentary approval, is expected to come into force from October.

 Employment Law - Katie Ash on Settlement Agreements

 Katie Ash explains and answers some questions about settlement agreements.